Next Week's Risk Dashboard

 Ok, but c’mon, that’s because they’re hoarding it all for mortgage resets.
 My answer to that is two-fold.

 First, the Bank of Canada estimates that most of the liquidity lies in the hands of homeowners without a mortgage and they’ve run it up a lot (chart 14).
-Homeowners without a mortgage less so.
+Homeowners with a mortgage less so.

 Chart 14: Canadian Households Carry Larger Holdings of Liquid Assets than before the Pandemic